doar-e/doar-e.github.io/content/articles/reverse-engineering/2018-05-17-ledgerctf-aes-whitebox.markdown

 }
 ```

-Note that `mask3` is one of the array that gets modified when you introduce an abnormal delay in a round; like if you're debugging for example.
+Note that `mask3` is one of the arrays that gets modified when you introduce an abnormal delay in a round; like if you're debugging for example.
 Yet another spot where wrong results could be produced :).

 ```C
 void reverse_36(Slot_t &Output, Slot_t &Input) {